ayaanahmed2908009-cloud/solarpak2/replit.md

 ## Key Components

-### Authentication System
+### Public Platform Architecture
-- Local authentication with email/password
+- Completely public platform without user authentication
-- Secure password hashing with bcrypt
+- No user accounts, registration, or login system
-- Session-based authentication with PostgreSQL storage
+- No user dashboards or protected content
-- Role-based access control (user, member, admin)
+- Direct Ko-fi integration for all donations
-- User registration and login flows
+- Open access to all content and features

 ### Donation System
 - Direct Ko-fi integration with simple redirect buttons